clesleycode/geospatial-data-analysis/geospatial.md

 from geojsonio import display
 ```

-Here we use `pandas` to open a CSV with the names and addresses of the 4 local boba shops from this location. `Googlemaps` is what will allow us to eventually retrieve the coordinates of each boba place, so be sure to have your API key ready:
+Here we use `pandas` to open a CSV with the names and addresses of the 4 local boba shops from this location. `Googlemaps` is what will allow us to eventually retrieve the coordinates of each boba place:

 ``` python
 boba = pd.read_csv('./boba.csv')